emil10001/AWS-NodeJS-AngularJS-Demos/README.md

         type: "image/jpg"
     }

-The same schema will be used for both Dynamo and RDS.
+The same schema will be used for both Dynamo and RDS, almost.
+RDS uses an mkey field in the media table, to keep track of the key.
+Dynamo uses a string id, which should be the key of the media object in S3.

 DynamoDB
 ---------------------